Skin cancer is the most common form of cancer in the United States.

 The following skin cancer treatments can take place at North County Dermatology Clinic:

-- Aldara® is a prescription cream that may be applied to the skin to treat actinic keratoses and certain types of skin cancer.
+- Prescription chemotherapy creams may be applied to the skin daily to treat pre-cancers and certain superficial skin cancers.

 If the biopsy shows pre-cancerous cells only, then cryosurgery using liquid nitrogen can be used to freeze and kill pre-cancer cells.
 This method is not recommended for treating skin cancer, except in rare instances.
 Actinic keratoses may also be treated with 5-flurouracil cream (Efudex, Carac) especially if the AKs are very numerous.
 This treatment requires special instructions, precautions and frequent follow-up at the clinic.